binlecode/example-oauth2-fastapi/README.md

 oauth2-fastapi-static-ip   34.117.165.110  EXTERNAL RESERVED
 ```

-With static ip enabled in ingress manifest, apply it:
+Use created static ip in ingress manifest, then apply it:

 ```sh
 kubectl apply -f gke-np-service-ingress-tls.yaml